-From its inception in 1863 under President Abraham Lincoln through its amendments in 1943 under President Franklin Roosevelt, in 1986 under President Ronald Reagan, and most recently in 2009 and 2010 under President Barack Obama, the False Claims Act is a true bipartisan success story that has surpassed the wildest expectations of its proponents.
+From its inception in 1863 under President Abraham Lincoln through its amendments by Presidents Franklin Roosevelt in 1943, Ronald Reagan in 1986, and most recently in 2009 and 2010 under Barack Obama, the False Claims Act is a true bipartisan success story for whistleblowers and the government that has surpassed the wildest expectations of its proponents.
 The Act, with its whistleblower or qui tam provision, has led to the recovery of close to $60 billion for the government and prevented untold other amounts of fraud, waste and abuse.
 In these divisive times, we should all be inspired by the public good that can come when our elected officials are reasonable and open to cooperation and compromise.

 The False Claims Act was originally passed by Congress during the administration of President Abraham Lincoln in 1863 to combat rampant fraud by contractors to the Union Army and help the federal government recover federal funds stolen through that fraud.
 The legislative record recounts examples of crooked contractors who defrauded the Union Army by selling it sick mules, lame horses, sawdust instead of gunpowder, sand instead of sugar, rye instead of coffee, defective muskets and pistols, and rotted ships hidden under fresh paint.
 Such fraud not only cost the government money, it endangered troops.
 The False Claims Act, sometimes known as “the Lincoln Law” thus became the government’s primary weapon against government fraud.
 At the heart of the law were the qui tam provisions which enabled a private citizen with knowledge of fraud to come forward as a whistleblower or relator to file suit in the name of the government, and if successful, to collect a reward.